rohitsn10/kp_back/configure/project_module/MILESTONE_README.md

 **POST** `/add_payment_on_milestone`

 ### Description
 This API allows you to add a payment for a specific milestone.
 It validates the payment amount to ensure it does not exceed the total amount of the inflow payment and dynamically updates the pending amount.
+Additionally, users can upload files as attachments with the payment.

 ### Request Body
 ```json